amoghpj/amoghpj.github.io/readinglist.md

 - Among The Believers - *V. S. Naipaul*
 - A Dominant Character: The Radical Science and Restless Politics of J. B. S. Haldane - *Samanth Subramanian*
 - The Opium Wars - *W. Travis Hanes III and Frank Sanello*

-**Fiction**
+- Religious Difference in a Secular Age - *Saba Mahmood* **Fiction**

 - The Dark Forest Trilogy -  *Liu Cixin*